-Washer-extractors shipped from the factory have default cycles and wash temperature settings built in.
-The owner can change the default cycle, or any cycle.
+Machines shipped from the factory have default cycles and wash temperature settings built in.
+The owner can change the default cycles or any cycle.

-IMPORTANT: It is extremely important that the washer-extractor has a positive ground and that all mechanical and electrical connections are made before applying power to or operating the washer-extractor.
+IMPORTANT: It is extremely important that the machine has a positive ground and that all mechanical and electrical connections are made before applying power to or operating the machine.